 Annapolis, MD 21401

-MdEHN is an active participant each year in helping the environmental community of advocates plan an event in Annapolis at the beginning of session.
+MdEHN is a part of the environmental community of advocates who plan The Environmental Summit in Annapolis at the beginning of session.

-The Environmental Summit usually takes place during the first weeks of the legislative session – late January or early February.
-It is attended by 350-400 environmental advocates.
+The Environmental Summit happens during the opening of the legislative session in late January or early February.

-Every year, leaders in the state legislature attend to hear what the priority issues for environmental protection will be.
-Health advocates have a place in such conversations, since environmental determinants of health often begin with state environmental policy decisions.
+Every year, leaders in the state legislature attend to hear what the priorities are for environmental protections.
+Health advocates have a place these conversations, since the environmental determinants of health often begin with state environmental policy decisions.